-In response to community concerns related to environmental pollution and the proximity of certain industrial uses in relation to homes and parks, the City adopted numerous environmental justice policies and actions in its General Plan to amend use regulations and development standards in the Zoning Code.
+In response to community concerns related to environmental pollution and the proximity of certain industrial uses in relation to homes, schools, and parks, the City adopted numerous environmental justice policies and actions in its General Plan to amend use regulations and development standards in the Zoning Code.
 A majority of the actions in the General Plan related to use, buffers, and development standards will be analyzed and addressed through the comprehensive Zoning Code Update.
 However, staff will continue to analyze and propose amendments concurrent with the work taking place to comprehensively update the Zoning Code in an effort to immediately address pressing matters.
-To that end, staff is proposing to create a new Section 41-199.4 (Noxious uses) to require a CUP for all uses that require a permit to discharge air contaminants or process or store hazardous waste from a regional, state, or federal agency when located within 500 feet of a public park or a property used or zoned for residential purposes.
-Additionally, staff proposes to create a new Section 41-683.6 (Discontinuance of nonconforming use of building for a use that requires a permit to emit or discharge air contaminants or process or store hazardous waste) to require these types of businesses that do not have a CUP and are nonconforming to comply with development standards and CUP requirements when a business changes ownership or requires a new Certificate of Occupancy.
+To that end, staff is proposing to create a new Section 41-199.4 (Noxious uses) to require a CUP for industrial uses that require a permit to handle, store, emit or discharge regulated compounds, materials, chemicals, or substances from a regional, state, or federal agency when located within 500 feet of a public park, school, or a property used or zoned for residential purposes.
+Additionally, staff proposes to create a new Section 41-683.6 (Discontinuance of nonconforming noxious use) to require these types of businesses that do not have a CUP and are nonconforming to comply with development standards and CUP requirements when a business changes ownership, requires a new Certificate of Occupancy, or is in violation of any applicable federal, state, or local regulation for a period of sixty (60) consecutive days, receives three noncompliant notices, or is in violation for a total of ninety (90) days in a one year period.